Brookwood Cemetery: Brookwood Military Cemetery and memorials

 Brookwood Military Cemetery covers about 37 acre and is the largest Commonwealth war cemetery in the United Kingdom.
 The land was set aside during World War I to provide a burial site for men and women of Commonwealth and American armed forces who died in the United Kingdom of wounds and other causes.
 It now contains 1,601 Commonwealth burials from World War I and 3,476 from World War II (the latter including 3 unidentified British and 2 unidentified Canadian airmen).

 Within this, there is a particularly large Canadian section, which includes 43 men who died of wounds following the Dieppe Raid in August 1942.
 Two dozen Muslim dead were also later transferred here in 1968 from the Muslim Burial Ground at Horsell Common.
 There is a large Royal Air Force section in the southeast corner of the cemetery which includes graves of Czech and United States nationals who died serving in the RAF.

 The cemetery also has 786 non-Commonwealth war graves, including 28 unidentified French, besides eight German dead from World War I and 46 from World War II.
 It also contains Polish (84 graves), Czech, Belgian (46 graves), Dutch (seven graves) and Italian (over 300 graves) sections.
 Except for Christmas Day and New Year's Day, this cemetery is open to the public from 8am to sunset Monday to Friday, and 9am to sunset Saturdays and Sundays.

-The United Kingdom 1914–1918 Memorial originally stood at the northeastern end of the 1914–1918 Plot.
+The Brookwood 1914–1918 Memorial originally stood at the northeastern end of the 1914–1918 Plot.
 The new memorial that replaced it was created in 2004, and currently (23 June 2025) commemorates 391 Commonwealth service personnel who died in the First World War in the United Kingdom but have no known grave.
 The majority of the casualties commemorated on the Brookwood 1914–1918 Memorial are servicemen and women identified by the In From The Cold Project as having died while in care of their families and were not commemorated by the Commission at the time.
 (Those whose graves are subsequently discovered become commemorated under the respective cemetery.)

-The Brookwood Memorial stands at the southern end of the Canadian section of the cemetery and commemorates 3,428 Commonwealth men and women who died during the Second World War and have no known grave.
+The Brookwood 1939-1945 Memorial stands at the southern end of the Canadian section of the cemetery and commemorates 3,428 Commonwealth men and women who died during the Second World War and have no known grave.
 This includes commandos killed in the Dieppe and St Nazaire Raids; and Special Operations Executive personnel who died in occupied Europe.
 The Brookwood Memorial also honours 199 Canadian servicemen and women.
 The memorial was placed within a military cemetery near the theatre of operations.

 The Brookwood (Russia) Memorial was erected in 1983 and dismantled in 2015.
 It commemorated forces of the British Commonwealth who died in Russia in World War I and World War II and were buried there.
 The memorial was erected originally because during the Cold War those graves were inaccessible.